mighty-gerbils/gerbil-crypto/README.md

 and the [Gerbil-POO](https://github.com/fare/gerbil-poo) object system, which `gxpkg` may automatically download for you.

-Finally, you also need to install the `libsecp256k1` library.
+Finally, you need to install the following libraries:
+- `libsecp256k1`: On Debian/Ubuntu, install with `apt install libsecp256k1-dev`
+- `libsodium`: On Debian/Ubuntu, install with `apt install libsodium-dev`

-The nix recipe for `gerbil-crypto` does it for you.
+The nix recipe for `gerbil-crypto` installs these dependencies automatically.
-On Debian or Ubuntu, you may use to `apt install libsecp256k1-dev` and YMMV on other Linux distributions.
+YMMV on other Linux distributions.

 ### Building